 A wide range of international flights arrive at Marrakech Menara International Airport.

-The airport is only a short taxi ride into town and will cost around $10 (£7.50/€9).
-Most riads will organise a taxi for you and, given that they can be difficult to find, this is a good option for first-time visitors to Marrakech.
+The airport is only a short taxi ride from town and costs around $10 (£7.50/€9).
+Most riads will arrange a taxi for you, and given that they can be challenging to find, this is a good option for first-time visitors to Marrakech.

-If you don’t pre-book a taxi, exit the airport, go past the touts on the ground floor and head upstairs to the official taxi rank.
+If you don’t pre-book a taxi, exit the airport, pass the touts on the ground floor, and head upstairs to the official taxi rank.

-As cars can’t get into the centre of the medina, you’ll probably be dropped off a few hundred meters from your riad and handed off to a porter.
+As cars can’t enter the centre of the medina, you’ll likely be dropped off a few hundred meters from your riad and handed over to a porter.
 He will put your bags in a trolley and show you the rest of the way.

 It’s very easy to get lost in the medina.
-The lanes are tiny, many are unmarked, and the labyrinth of streets can get very confusing.
+The lanes are narrow, many are unmarked, and the labyrinth of streets can be confusing.

-Make sure you have Google Maps downloaded on your phone so you can check it and have the phone number of your riad with you, in case you get stuck.
+Make sure you have Google Maps downloaded on your phone so you can use it, and keep the phone number of your riad with you in case you get stuck.

-In summer, the temperature in the tightly packed-in medina can reach up to 40 degrees making exploring the streets hard work.
+In summer, the temperature in the tightly packed medina can reach up to 40 degrees, making exploring the streets hard work.

-In winter, it can drop to near freezing at night which makes it uncomfortable sitting on roof terraces or open courtyards for breakfast or dinner.
+In winter, it can drop to near-freezing at night, making it uncomfortable to sit on roof terraces or in open courtyards for breakfast or dinner.

-So, in our opinion, the best time to visit Marrakech is from March to May and late September to November.
-The weather is warm with daily highs averaging 23 to 30 degrees and it’s not too wet.
+In our opinion, the best time to visit Marrakech is from March to May and from late September to November.
+The weather is warm with daily highs averaging 23 to 30 degrees, and it’s not too wet.

 We recommend 3 days in Marrakech as the perfect amount of time.